doctorfree/Asciiville/README.md

 		If only one of 'width' and 'height' is provided, calculate the other from image aspect ratio
 	-v indicates view ascii art and prompt to continue
-	-z indicates save converted image ascii art in art_dir
+	-Z indicates no ANSI escape sequences used in ascii art -z indicates save converted image ascii art in art_dir
 ```